12-crypto/CoreAI-DemoProjects/.WiP/OpenVoiceClone/readme.md

 # 1. OpenVoice: Advanced Voice Cloning and Synthesis

-In `ZZ-WiP` due to missing library.
+In `.WiP` due to missing library.
 Will investigate further.

 - [1.
 OpenVoice: Advanced Voice Cloning and Synthesis](#1-openvoice-advanced-voice-cloning-and-synthesis)
 - [2.
 Project Overview](#2-project-overview)